Null-Is-Null/sw_webhook/README.md

 ### Testing

 Execute `bundle exec rake spec` to run the test suite.
+You can also perform manual tests by starting the application and executing `curl -v -d @payload.json http://localhost:3000/tickets` to send the contents of the payload.json file to the endpoint.
+The `-v` flag should print headers and the response code.
+For testing the message sent out of the application, configure your environment to use the endpoint provided to you by https://webhook.site/.

 ### Running the application